MalekAldaas/ASK-FM/README.md

 # Console ASK-FM
-ASK-FK is C++ Console Application, ASK-FM is a social media service based on asking and answering questions, in which posts can be anonymous.
-Once you create a profile, you can post questions for other members to answer and comment on questions asked by other members.
-System made using the concepts of Object Oriented Analysis and Design.
+ASK-FM is a C++ file-based console application that functions as a social media platform where users can ask and answer questions.
+It allows for anonymous posts and facilitates interactions through profile creation, enabling users to pose questions, receive answers, and comment on other members' inquiries.
+The system is designed using Object-Oriented Analysis and Design concepts for an organized and efficient implementation.

 ## Features
 - User can signup account, all input such as username and email are validation using regex.